Mango Magic Tropical Smoothie Recipe

 Mango magic tropical smoothie ingredients.

 Mangoes – You can use fresh or frozen mangoes to make this tropical smoothie recipe.
-I like to use the Indian variety of mangoes, such as Alphonso, Kesar, Dussheri, etc., as they’re super juicy and flavorful.
+I like using Indian mango varieties, such as Alphonso, Kesar, and Dussheri, because they’re super juicy and flavorful.
 However, you can use any juicy and sweet variety.

 Mexican varieties like Ataulfo and Manila are also great.